NB x GMCL x ECB- Banner-01 1200.png

 11.2.1.4.

-A dispensation will normally only be granted for the lowest standard List B player available where no unstarred players are available
+A dispensation will normally only be granted for the lowest standard List B player available where no unstarred players are available and no Junior Exempt Players are available.

 All dispensations granted will be published on the website and open to challenge.